ddimmery/cdsampler/README.md

 because it’s rejection sampling, which isn’t super efficient.
 It will probably be most efficient when correlations are low (and therefore the product distribution does a good job of approximation making the rejection rate low).
-As far as rejection samplers go, I don’t think this should be too bad, though (I throw in some hacky hashmaps to help).
+As far as rejection samplers in pure R go, I don’t think this should be too bad, though.

 ### Will this break?

-It’s definitely possible.
-To keep things as copacetic, don’t name your variables anything very weird (the covariate names and levels need to abide by the rules of R’s variable naming because I’m using environments in lieu of real hashmaps).
+I’m sure you can find a way.
+To keep things as copacetic, don’t name your variables anything very weird.
+The covariate names and levels need to abide by the rules of R’s variable naming because I’m using environments in lieu of real hashmaps.

+The error messages might not be super-informative.
+Sorry.

 # Installation